techgrounds/techgrounds-JarBanf/05_AWS_2/03_cf-r53-efs-rds-eb.md

 <ins>Health checking</ins>: Route 53 sends automated requests over the internet to a resource, such as a web server, to verify that it's reachable, available, and functional.

 - What problem does Route 53 solve?
+    - <ins>Domain registration</ins>: lets you register a name for your website or web application, known as a domain name.
+    - <ins>DNS routing</ins>: when a user opens a web browser and enters your domain name or subdomain name in the address bar, Route 53 helps connect the browser with your website or web application.
+    - <ins>Health checking</ins>: sends automated requests over the internet to a resource, such as a web server, to verify that it's reachable, available, and functional.
 - Which key terms belong to Route 53?
+    - <ins>DNS</ins>: Domain Name System.
+Maps IP addresses to hosts connected to either the public or private internet via a process caled DNS resolution, making it an essential part of an orginization's infrastructure.
 - How does Route 53 fit-in/replace an on-premises setting?
+    - <ins>Domain registration</ins>: replaces the use of 3rd party domain name registration.
+    - <ins>DNS routing</ins>: in an on-premises setting, DNS services are typically managed by local DNS servers within the organization's infrastructure.
+These servers handle domain name resolutions, mapping domain names to IP addresses, and routing traffic within the local network and to the internet.
 - How can I combine Route 53 with other services?
+    - Map domain names to AWS:
+        - Elastic Load Balancers
+        - EC2 instances
+        - S3 buckets
+        - CloudFront distributions
+        - and other AWS resources
+    - Non-AWS resources
 - What is the difference between Route 53 and other similar services?
+    - Integration with other AWS Services
+    - Scalability and Performance
+    - DNS Services Offered
+    - Pricing Structure

 **Gain practical experience with:**